 Combinations of different ways to take novel notes

-- Speed read to take notes for the main points of the novel including characters, plot, places, and objects.
+- Speed read to take notes on the main points of the novel including characters, plot, places, and objects.

-- Read as per normal but notes down points of points of interest.
+- Read as per normal but notes down points of interest.

 - At the end of the chapter, take summary notes.

-- This is the crucial notes where we improvise or consider possibilities for what could and should have happened, and what you would like to see more of.
+- These are the crucial notes where we improvise or consider possibilities for what could and should have happened, and what you would like to see more of.
 Even better, be inspired to come up with a new original story.
-Ask yourself what is your favorite character, part or element of the story and what if there is another better novel that expertly plays on that aspect to the delight of the reader, wouldn’t you or others want to read such a work?
-We are re-inventing a new character, different but as interesting in another way or re-capturing excellent story elements such as mystery or suspense with your unique style.
+Ask yourself what is your favorite character, part, or element of the story, and what if there is another better novel that expertly plays on that aspect to the delight of the reader, wouldn’t you or others want to read such a work?
+We are re-inventing a new character, different but as interesting in another way, or re-capturing excellent story elements such as mystery or suspense with your unique style.

 If you take notes from many novels of different authors, you may keep a master note that spells out the strengths of each author with examples.
-Learn from them all but create your own signatory writing style, one that you own and honest-to-self can call it yours.
+Learn from them all but create your own signatory writing style, one that you own and honest to yourself can call truly yours.
 This is like hearing a judge commenting that the contestant made the song his own.